Natasha423-lab/Akan-website/README.md

 #Project description
 This web appliation is used to input a person's birthday and calculate the day of the week they were born and depending on their gender, outputs their Akan name.
 #Author information
-This project has been authored by Natasha Ongera from Moringa School
+Natasha Ongera
 #Behaviour-Driven Developments
 This is an Agile software development methodology in which this website is documented and designed around the behavior a user expects to experience when interacting with it.
 The following are some of the scenarios that one may expect to encounter when using the website depending on the input:
 ##Scenario 1: Successful Login
 Given the user is on the login page,
 And the user has entered their correct birthday date.
-And clicks the "Login" button,
+And clicks the "Submit" button,
 On submission, the application displays the user's Akan name correctly based on their gender.
 ##Scenario 2: Login with Nonexistent Username
 Given the user is on the login page,